 STA

-Static Timing Analysis checks that the design has no setup and hold violations.
+Static Timing Analysis (STA) checks that the design has no setup and hold violations.
 This is very important, and a failure here could cost you a respin of your ASIC.
+It is a way of verifying timing quickly without the complexity and time taken to find such issues using back-annotated digital (or even analogue) simulations.
+Setup violations imply that the circuit runs too slowly to work at the given clock rate, hold violations imply the circuit will fail at any clock speed.

 When the input clock rises, a flip-flop will capture and store the incoming data.
-An ideal flip-flop would sample data exactly on the rising clock and immediately have that data available on the output.
+An ideal flip-flop would sample data exactly on the rising clock and immediately have that data available on the output and be insensitive to the input value until the next rising clock edge.

 Real flip-flops need the data to stay steady (setup time) for some time before the clock edge, and to stay steady for some time after it (hold time).

-If we want to know how fast we can run some combinatorial logic in between 2 flops, we need to know that the flop delay + logic delay is less than the clock period - setup time.
+If we want to know how fast we can run some combinational logic in between 2 flops, we need to know that the flop delay + logic delay is less than the clock period - setup time.
 Setup time relates to 2 adjacent clock edges.
+If the path takes too long then the design will fail at this clock speed, but we may be able to fix it by slowing down the supplied clock.

 Hold time in comparison is related to a single clock edge.
-If we take the case where we put one flop’s output directly into another’s input (like in a shift register), then we need to make sure that the flops both receive the clock at the same time.
+If we take the case where we put one flop’s output directly into another’s input (like in a shift register), then we need to make sure that the flops both receive the clock at the same time and that the second flop does not need the data to stay stable longer after the clock edge than the first flop delivers.

-If the 2nd flop’s clock is slightly late for any reason, then we risk the data from the 1st flop changing in the hold time of the 2nd flop.
+If the 2nd flop’s clock is slightly late for any reason, then we risk the data from the 1st flop changing in the hold time of the 2nd flop and hence the value for clock cycle 2 shoots through and overrides the value for clock cycle 1.
+If this occurs then the design will fail, and we cannot fix it by running the clock more slowly.

 Google / Efabless / Skywater MPW1 hold problems